The Role of Universities in Community Resilience

 - University of Puerto Rico, National Institute for Energy and Island Sustainability (INESI)

 Resilience Roundtables on Actionable Science Solutions

-Foster cross-campus communication on resilience work, convening across departments to bring diverse scientific perspectives to decision-makers
+Foster cross-campus communication on resilience work, convening across departments to bring diverse scientific perspectives to decision-makers; and

-In the lead up to the Annual Conference, NCSE hosted a three-part webinar series in partnership with the Security and Sustainability Forum and Arizona State University.
+In the lead up to the NCSE 2019 Annual Conference, NCSE hosted a three-part webinar series in partnership with the Security and Sustainability Forum and Arizona State University.
 The series explored science-based decision-making for local government, policy, and finance linked to the theme of Sustainable Infrastructure and Resilience.
-Visit the webinars page for more information and to watch recordings.
+Please visit the webinars page for more information and to watch recordings.